jazzypants1989/jessquery/README.md

   return data.name
 }

+// Every promise is resolved automatically
+// The next function never runs until the previous one is finished. button.on("click", () => {
+  display
+    .text(fetchData()) // You don't have to await anything.
+It will just work!
+    .css(color, display.textContent === "Jesse Pence" ? "green" : "red")
+  // Each proxy has full access to the DOM API-- useful for conditional logic.
+})

 // promisify is for setTimeout/anything async that doesn't return a promise.
-// (You can also just return a promise yourself if you want.) const onlyWarnIfLoadIsSlow = promisify((resolve) => {
+// (You can also just return a promise yourself if you want.) const pollAPIUntilItWorks = promisify((resolve, reject) => {
-  setTimeout(() => {
+  const interval = setInterval(async () => {
-    // Each proxy has full access to the DOM API-- useful for conditional logic. if (display.textContent === "") {
-      resolve("Loading...")
+    const response = await fetch("https://someCrappyAPI.com")
-      // Promisify is great for when you forget to cover all conditions like this troubling example,
+    // It's great for when you forget to cover all conditions like this troubling example, if (response.ok) {
+      clearInterval(interval)
+      resolve()
+    }
+  }, 1000)
   // The next function will try to wait (five seconds by default).
-      // If it still hasn't resolved, the chain will keep moving (while passing an error to the error handler).
+  // If it still hasn't resolved, the chain will keep moving
-    }
-  }, 200)
+  // (while passing an error to the error handler).
 })

 // The default error handler catches all errors and promise rejections